 More Soup Recipes

 - 6 cups chicken broth or stock , plus more as needed

 - 2 teaspoons chopped fresh thyme , or 3/4 teaspoon ground thyme (more to taste)

 - 1 Tablespoon fresh lemon juice , more to taste

-- Heat the oil in a large pot over medium heat.
-Add the onion, carrots and celery.
-Cook about 3 minutes and then stir in the garlic.
-Cook until the onions are translucent.
+- In a large pot over medium heat, heat oil.
+Add the onion, carrots, and celery.
+Sauté about 3 minutes and stir in the garlic.
+Sauté until the onions are translucent.

-- Bring the soup to a boil and then turn the heat to medium-low.
-Add the rice and cover with a lid.
-Let simmer for about 10-20 minutes, or until the the rice is almost cooked through.
-Then add the chicken.
-Add more lemon juice, thyme, salt and pepper to taste.
+- Bring the soup to a boil and turn the heat to medium-low.
+Add the rice and cover pot with a lid.
+Simmer 10 20 minutes, or until the the rice is almost cooked through.
+Stir in the chicken.
+Add more lemon juice, thyme, salt, and pepper, if needed.
 Cook just until the rice is tender.

 - Remove soup from heat.
-Serve soup while hot.
+Serve while hot.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.